COLEITofficial/FlippedOS/README.md

 # FlippedOS
 Flipper zero payloads for IOS devices.

+!!!IMPORTANT!!!
+In order for this to work, you MUST create your own link using zphisher!
+If you don't, no link will pull up on their device, so MAKE SURE YOU DO THAT.

 MADE BY COLEIT!!

  Disclaimer: I am NOT responsible for ANY damages you cause to peoples personal information or devices when you use this payload.